AScustomWorks/AS/README.md

 ### BPM to delay/hz calculator
 A BPM to delay/hz calculator to setup easier those nice delay effects.

-V 0.6.4: First relase of this module.
+V 0.6.4: First release of this module.

 V 0.6.5: Added an external input to detect a BPM from a LFO or some other sources, BPM detection code based on Koralfx Beatovnik from Tomek Sosnowski, nice work Tomek!.